Finding a Job as a Nursing School Graduate

 Each school offers different career resources.
 Clinical instructors often help candidates in their last semester of college find entry-level nursing jobs.
-Often, representatives from hospitals, hospices, home healthcare centers, and surgery centers visit colleges to discuss opportunities with students.
+Oftentimes, representatives from hospitals, hospices, home healthcare centers, and surgery centers visit colleges to discuss opportunities with students.

 Most schools offer in-person and virtual career fairs throughout the academic year, with employers on hand to take resumes or answer questions.